sinayanaik/recall/README.md

 NOTICE:  decks.user_id left nullable: 12 row(s) have no owner and are hidden by RLS.
 ```

-Find your uuid under **Authentication → Users**, claim the rows, then re-run the file so the column is tightened to `NOT NULL`:
+Find your uuid under **Authentication → Users**, claim the rows, then re-run the setup SQL so the column is tightened to `NOT NULL`:

 ```sql
 UPDATE decks SET user_id = '<your-auth-user-uuid>' WHERE user_id IS NULL;